jtladner/Courses/PracticalComputing/Fall_2018/Class7_Debugging/readme.md

     ```rev_comp.py ACTGTAGACACACCATAG```

-    There are three version of this script.
+    There are three versions of this script.
 Each contains a single bug.
 Attempt to run the example command with both versions and track down the bug based on the error messages.

-2. Exercise 1.2: string_replace.py replaces a list of strings within a file, each with a specified replacement string.
-The target and replacement strings are provided as a tab-delimited file (e.g., "names_to_replace.txt").
+2. Exercise 1.2: string\_replace.py replaces a list of strings within a file, each with a specified replacement string.
+The target and replacement strings are provided as a tab-delimited file (e.g., "names\_to_replace.txt").
 You also need to provide the input file and a name for the output file.
 Here is an example command:

     ```string_replace.py -i infile.txt -o outfile.txt -s names_to_replace.txt```

-    There are three version of this script.
+    There are three versions of this script.
 Each contains a single bug.
 Attempt to run the example command with both versions and track down the bug based on the error messages.

 3. Exercise 1.3: fasta2phy.py is a script that converts a fasta formatted alignment file to a relaxed phylip formatted file.
 Here is an example command:

     ```./fasta2phy.py -f lassa_seqs.fasta```

-    There are three version of this script.
+    There are three versions of this script.
 Each contains a single bug.
 Attempt to run the example command with both versions and track down the bug based on the error messages.

+3. Exercise 1.4: In this exercise, you will revisit wrap\_fasta.py, the Python script we used in Class 3 Exercise 4.
+As a reminder, this script changes the length of the sequence lines within a fasta file.
+Here is an example command:

+    ```wrap_fasta.py -f zika_1_1.fasta -o zika_1_1_1000.fasta -w 1000```

+    There are three versions of this script.
+Each contains a single bug.
+Attempt to run the example command with both versions and track down the bug based on the error messages.

+#### Level 2: each script contains a single bug.
+The bug will not prevent the script from running, but will prevent generation of the expected output.

+1. Exercise 2.1: Again, you'll be focusing on wrap\_fasta.py.
+There are two versions of this script.
+Each contains a single bug.
+There is also a file called ExpectedOutput.fasta, which contains the expected output of the bug free script.
+Attempt to run the example command with both versions, check the output and track down the bug.

+2. Exercise 2.2: XXXX is a script that accepts one or more DNA sequences as

+    ```./list_matches.py -1 list1.txt -2 list2.txt -o output.txt```

+3. Exercise 2.3: XXXX is a script that accepts one or more DNA sequences as

 ## Extra fun